okokannabelle/IASC-2P02/README.md

 ## About me

 I am a third year Brock student in my second year of the IASC program.
 This is my portfolio site.
+Here is my blog post for the final assignment.

 ![](imagez/lany background.jpg)